Jonsson Workwear Open

-The Jonsson Workwear Open is a professional golf tournament held at The Club at Steyn City, in Midrand, South Africa.
-It is currently played on the European Tour and Sunshine Tour as a co-sanctioned event, having previously been played on the Challenge Tour.
+The Jonsson Workwear Open was a professional golf tournament held at Glendower Golf Club, in Edenvale, Gauteng, South Africa.
+It was last played on the European Tour and Sunshine Tour as a co-sanctioned event, having previously been played on the Challenge Tour in 2022.

+History

 The tournament was inaugurated in 2022 as a co-sanctioned event between the Sunshine Tour and Challenge Tour.
 J. C. Ritchie won the event, shooting 26-under-par, beating Christopher Mivis by six shots.

 The 2023 event was scheduled as a co-sanctioned European Tour and Sunshine Tour event, played at The Club at Steyn City, the same venue in which the 2022 Steyn City Championship was played at.

+In 2024, Matteo Manassero won the tournament by three shots in fading light, claiming his fifth European Tour victory and first in nearly 11 years.